0xpix/Hei-DataHub/docs/how-to/05-first-dataset.md

 **Expected:**

 - ✅ "Dataset saved successfully!" notification
+- ✅ "Uploading to Heibox..." progress indicator
+- ✅ "✓ Synced to Hei-box" confirmation
 - ✅ Form closes, returns to Home screen
 - ✅ New dataset appears in results
+- ✅ **Team members see it immediately** (no waiting for PR merge)

+**Note:** If Heibox is not configured, dataset is saved locally only.
+Configure with `hei-datahub auth setup`.

 ---